jagreehal/trycatch-vs-neverthrow-vs-effect/README.md

 The database decides to take a nap right when you need it.
 The payment provider goes for a coffee break.
 The user types "banana" where you expected a number.

-Most programmers treat errors like embarrassing relatives, they pretend they don't exist until they show up drunk at the family reunion and ruin everything.
+Most programmers treat errors like embarrassing relatives: they pretend they don't exist until they show up drunk at the family reunion and ruin everything.

 But what if we treated errors as first-class citizens?
 What if failure was just another path through our code, not a derailment?

 ## The Problem: Building a Payment System That Won't Bankrupt You

 Let's say you're building a payment system.
-Not a toy one, a real one that handles actual money and can't afford to lose a penny or charge someone twice.
+Not a toy one: a real one that handles actual money and can't afford to lose a penny or charge someone twice.

 Here's what needs to happen: